 Fortunately for Skycoin, it appears that the overwritten memory does not hold anything important.
 Since I don’t have access to a physical Skycoin hardware wallet, I did not look closely at this myself, but it is plausible that the memory corruption does not have practical security impacts on any of their released firmware.
 I still consider it a noteworthy security issue, but did not request a CVE for this since no practical security impact was observed.

-Details for Vulnerability No. 2 - 13
+Details for Vulnerabilities No. 2 to No. 13

 Not all of the issues are worth a lengthy description, please consider the referenced patches.
 It is possible that I will add some descriptions to this article at a later time.